I, Coriander

-I, Coriander is a young adult novel by Sally Gardner, published in 2005, a historical fantasy set in London at the time of the Puritan Commonwealth.
+I, Coriander is a 2005 young adult novel by Sally Gardner, a historical fantasy set in London at the time of the Puritan Commonwealth.
 The novel traces the time period of the beheading of Charles the 1st through the Restoration of Charles the 2nd.
 It won the Nestlé Children's Book Prize Gold Award.
 It was also shortlisted for the British Children's Book of the Year and the Stockton Children's Book of the Year, as well as longlisted for the Carnegie Medal.

 Plot summary

 The novel tells the story of a seventeenth-century girl named Coriander.
 Coriander Hobie is born the daughter of a wealthy merchant living on the Thames a few years before the English Civil War.
 The Novel is told in her voice of what she remembers of her early childhood.
 She pays little attention to the political intrigue around her, only to her mother's special medicines she gives to the neighbours, and to the fairy stories her mother tells her in her room full of murals of golden creatures.
 She is happy until she receives a present of silver shoes which her mother forbids her to wear and stores above a wardrobe with a stuffed alligator which scares Coriander into leaving it alone for sometime.
 True to any mischievous child's antics, Coriander slips on the pair of silver shoes.
 The first time she wears them she experiences hallucinations and disappears on a bridge with the family servant only to reappear shaken minutes later.
 Her mother insists that the shoes be put out of her reach, though Coriander begs for them back.
 On Coriander's ninth birthday her mother gives in and lets Coriander have the shoes.
 Shortly after, an evil raven flies into their house and though Coriander does not understand why, shortly thereafter her mother dies.

 While her father grieves it is hinted at that her mother may not have been from the human world, and possessed a magical fairy relic that might have saved her life.
 He hides this relic beside the stuffed alligator where Coriander's shoes were once kept.